Things to Consider When Buying a Home

 Things to Consider when Buying a Home

-Most financial experts are saying it’s a good time to buy, provided you are going to live in the house for five years or more.
-So if you are making a commitment to home ownership – here are some things to consider.
+Most financial experts are saying it’s a good time to buy a home, provided you are going to live in the house for five years or more.
+If you are making a commitment to homeownership – here are some things to consider.

 You will probably need:

 - A full month of paycheck stubs

 - Two years’ federal tax returns (be prepared to explain any deductions)

 - Two months’ bank statements (be prepared to explain large deposits – it is a good idea to have documentation if you sold a vehicle or received a gift, etc.)